 Practice with tutorials in Photoshop and Illustrator for working with icons and vectors.
 These will come in handy as more designers are releasing free sets of icons for project work.
 It doesn’t take a very long time to build a strong sense of graphic interfaces.
 Follow current web trends and combine your own ingenuity to create some graphically stunning web projects.

-- Top 50 Free Icon Sets for Web Designers
+- Top 50 Free Flat Icon Sets for UI Design

 - The 50 Best Free Icon Fonts for UI Design